NicolasBernier/mediawiki_simple_breadcrumb/README.md

 Mediawiki Simple Breadcrumb
 ===========================

-A hieracherical breadcrumb extension for MediaWiki.
+A hierarchical breadcrumb extension for MediaWiki.
 Implements a {{#breadcrumb: }} tag to set a parent page for each page.
 The resulting breadcrumb is displayed under the page title.
 Tested with MediaWiki version 1.39.5

 Usage